stalha97/MATLAB-Report-Generator/README.md

 # MATLAB Report Generator
-  Making reports for Matlab tasks is a tedious task.
-This project intends to ease that process.
+  Making reports for Matlab tasks is a tedious task.<br>
-  Here is a sample tutorial to show you how easy it is.
+  Here is a sample tutorial to show you how easy it is with this project.<br>
   Add this file to the source code folder and run it through Matlab.

   ```
   startt("MyReport")